lytang63/OCRT/README.md

 # OCRT

+CVPR 2025

-[CVPR 2025] Code for "OCRT: Boosting Foundation Models in the Open World with Object-Concept-Relation Triad"
+OCRT: Boosting Foundation Models in the Open World with Object-Concept-Relation Triad

+Code is coming soon!